fieldtrip/website/tutorial/artifacts.md

 More information about automatic detection of artifacts is found in the [automatic artifact rejection](/tutorial/automatic_artifact_rejection) tutorial.

-### Removing artifacts from the data
+### Rejecting segments with artifacts from the data data

-If you use manual or automatic detection of time segments that contain an artifact, you usually would proceed to reject those segments from subsequent analysis with **[ft_rejectartifact](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectartifact.m)**.
+If you use manual or automatic detection of segments that contain an artifact, you usually would proceed to reject those segments from subsequent analysis with **[ft_rejectartifact](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectartifact.m)**.
 FieldTrip supports variable trial length data, which allows you to reject only those pieces of data containing the artifact, keeping the rest of the trial.
 This is especially useful if your experiment consists of very long trials.

 ## Subtracting spatial/temporal/spectral aspects of data reflecting artifacts